raspberrypi/hats/eeprom-format.md

 ### Vendor info atom data (type=0x0001):

 Note that the UUID is mandatory and must be filled in correctly according to RFC 4122 (every HAT can then be uniquely identified).
-It protects agains the case where a user accidentally stacks 2 identical HATs on top of each other - this error case is only detectable if the EEPROM data in each is different.
+It protects against the case where a user accidentally stacks 2 identical HATs on top of each other - this error case is only detectable if the EEPROM data in each is different.
 The UUID is also useful for manufacturers as a per-board 'serial number'.

 ```
   Bytes   Field
-  16      uuid        UUID (must be unique for every manufactured board)
+  16      uuid        UUID (unique for every single board ever made)
   2       pid         product ID
   2       pver        product version
   1       vslen       vendor string length (bytes)